NCAR/sftp-server/DevTesting.md

 ## Running Tests in the "dev" environment

 The sftp-server package supports automated testing.
 The docker-compose configuration in the `dev` directory is set up to do this.
+(But see the `sbin/run-test-server` and `sbin/run-test-client` scripts as well.)

 The `dev/docker-compose.yml' file defines a number of services.
 The main services (started by `docker-compose up`) are "server" and "client".